 Wendy Buesseler, executive director of the Oyster Pond Environmental Trust, which owns much of the land around Surf Drive, said she’s sad to know the area will change, but she’s pleased to see the town being proactive.

-“Everybody along the south coast [has to] consider: what do we value, what do we want to keep, and what will we have to…I know they don’t like the word adapt, so adapt and think about in different ways,” she said.
-“I think that’s just the future.
+“Everybody along the south coast [has to] consider: what do we value, what do we want to keep,” she said, adding, “I think that’s just the future.
 That’s what we’re looking at.”

-But, Skudder added, he’s concerned the firm could recommend drastic measures.
+But, Skudder said, he’s concerned the firm could recommend drastic measures.

 “It’s certainly easier to talk about abandonment or retreat when you’re talking about property that’s not someone’s actual home.
 But a whole neighborhood of homes is very important.”